© Enter Africa LAND MARKZ

 Imagine the city of Windhoek is invaded by aliens - the natural order is disturbed and thus four spirits have been awakened.
-To the city's dismay, the Planner (a homeless boy from Katutura) possesses a fragment of weapons hidden behind codes - strong enough to send the aliens away.
+To the city's dismay, the "Planner" possesses a fragment of weapons hidden behind codes - strong enough to send the aliens away.
 Can you protect the City?

 Windhoek is the capital city of Namibia.
 Due to the vast territories covered by the Namib and Kalahara deserts, Namibia as a whole has only about 2.3 Million inhabitants who live quite spread over the territory.
 With just over 300.000 inhabitants, Windhoek is the largest city and the vibrant, economic center of this Southern African country.
 However, the Enter Africa team from Windhoek has the impression that the city has turned its back on its own cultures, mostly adapting Western or other foreign influences.
 Therefore, they have come up with a location-based game that motivates the players to learn more about the many, diverse cultures within Namibia and emphasize their visibility in the city of Windhoek.